 Please be aware that although not every chiropractic treatment technique has gone to the degree to develop and publish its algorithm of decision-making - its "standard of care" - a specific algorithm of decision-making is published regarding application of Cox Technic flexion distraction and decompression, our featured chiropractic technique of choice.
 This recognized and publicized protocol calls for 3 to 6 visits per week as a standard for care of a radicular pain patient (one who has intense pain shooting down the leg or arm) and 2 to 3 visits per week for a non-radicular patient (one whose pain is contained only in the back or neck).

 Realize that insurance coverage does not dictate what is necessary to regulate your spinal pain - leg pain, arm pain, neck pain or low back pain.
-You and the staff at Wilson Family Chiropractic must determine what chiropractic care is appropriate to alleviate your symptom and regulate the pain.
+You and the staff at Wilson Family Chiropractic must determine what chiropractic care is right to alleviate your symptom and regulate the pain.
 If your insurance says it will only pay for 12 visits and your spinal condition demands that you be seen daily or a couple times a week until your pain is relieved, you will have to decide what is best for your health.

 Understand that Wilson Family Chiropractic wants to work with you and your insurance/financial situation to the advantage of your health and pain-free quality of life.
 Just ask.

 "This information and website content is not intended to diagnose, guarantee results, or recommend specific treatment or activity.
 It is designed to educate and inform only.
 Please consult your physician for a thorough examination leading to a diagnosis and well-planned treatment strategy.
 See more details on the DISCLAIMER